 Health care professionals, including pharmacists, can help you assess your needs, come up with an individualized plan to help you quit and address any concerns you have about quitting.

 Your pharmacist is an accessible health care professional who can play a role in your plan to quit smoking.
-Canadians visit a pharmacy about once a month and interact with a pharmacist 70 per cent of the time.
+A recent Canadian survey found that almost 90% of respondents are loyal to a single pharmacy and over 50% of them visit a pharmacy about once a month.

 Talk to your pharmacist.
 All community pharmacists can help you in your goal to quit smoking by listening and providing information and advice about: